aryafmdev/100-Days-Of-Code/README.md

-### 📅 100 Days of Code - My Journey to Master Software Engineer - Front End
+### 📅 100 Days of Code - My Journey to Master Software Engineer

 Welcome to my **100 Days of Code** repository!
-This is a personal challenge where I commit to coding every day for 100 days, with the goal of honing my skills as a **Full Stack Developer** and **Python Developer**.
+This is a personal challenge where I commit to coding every day for 100 days, with the goal of honing my skills as a **Software Engineer**.
 Each day, I’ll tackle different projects, solve coding problems, and document my learning progress.

 By following this challenge, I aim to: